Otter Rock in Lincoln County, Oregon — The American West (Northwest)

 Because this area is designated as a Marine-Garden, no collecting of clams, mussels, or any other marine invertebrates is allowed, except the fishermen, who may collect single mussels for bait.

 Location.
-44° 44.831′ Touch for map.
+44° 44.831′ N, 124° 3.89′ W. Marker is in Otter Rock, Oregon, in Lincoln County.
+Marker is on 1st Street.
 Marker is located in Devil's Punchbowl State Natural Area.
+Touch for map.
 Marker is in this post office area: Otter Rock OR 97369, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Devil's Punchbowl (within shouting distance of this marker); Cape Foulweather (approx. 0.9 miles away); Roy Bower and Jack Chambers Memorial (approx. 4Ĺ miles away); It's a Long Way Up (approx. 4.9 miles away); A Keeper's Work Was Never Done (approx. 4.9 miles away); A Family Affair (approx. 4.9 miles away); South to Newport (approx. 4.9 miles away); Newport, Oregon (approx. 8 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Devil's Punchbowl (within shouting distance of this marker); Cape Foulweather (approx. 0.9 miles away); Conde B. McCullough: Oregon's Master Bridge Builder (approx. 2.1 miles away); Ben Jones: Father of Oregonís Coast Highway (approx. 2.1 miles away); Roy Bower and Jack Chambers Memorial (approx. 4Ĺ miles away); It's a Long Way Up (approx. 4.9 miles away); A Keeper's Work Was Never Done (approx. 4.9 miles away); A Family Affair (approx. 4.9 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 20, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 274 times since then and 35 times this year.
+It was originally submitted on February 20, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 334 times since then and 14 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on February 20, 2016, by Don Morfe of Baltimore, Maryland. • J. J. Prats was the editor who published this page.